CenturyLinkCloud/PriceEstimator/README.md

 To update prices (each data center the service is offered), edit: https://github.com/CenturyLinkCloud/PriceEstimator/tree/master/public/json/pricing

+There are multiple pricing sheets: a default, and then ones for each data center should their prices differ.
+The file [data-center-prices.json](https://github.com/CenturyLinkCloud/PriceEstimator/blob/master/public/prices/data-center-prices.json) feeds the select dropdown for the data centers as well as specifies which pricing JSON file to use.

 To update Managed Services, edit: https://github.com/CenturyLinkCloud/PriceEstimator/blob/master/source/js/app/templates/addManagedApp.haml

 ## Build

 - To compile front-end assets run `grunt`.
 This may be unecessary if you've been running `grunt dev`; `grunt` does the same stuff without the watching.
 - Run `middleman build` to output compiled HTML, CSS, JS to the `build` directory
 - Deploy the contents of the *build* directory.

 ## Assumptions for Calculations

 - 730 hours in a month
 - 30.42 days in a month
 - 4.35 weeks in a month

 ## Credits